mla/starman-init/README.md

 - Runs server as unprivileged user/group "nobody"
 - Expects a local Perl install using plenv

-Script should be customized for specific application and environment.
+Script requires customization for specific application and environment.
 See also perldoc Starman and Server::Starter.

 Repository: